aaschmid/taskwarrior-java-client/CONTRIBUTING.md

 5. Add your change together with a test (tests are not needed for refactorings and documentation changes).
 6. Run `./gradlew clean build` again and ensure all tests are passing.
 7. Push to your fork/branch and submit a pull request.
-8. Add the following line to your Pull Request description:
+8. Add the following to your Pull Request description:
 ```
+---

 I hereby agree to the terms of the Taskwarrior Java client License Agreement.
 ```
 9. Now you are waiting on us.
 We review your pull request and at least leave some comments.